-The detailed minutes of the consultation meeting will be kept as a requirement for this ESMP, along with a full list of participants (disaggregated by gender and age).
+The detailed minutes of the consultation meeting will be attached to this ESMP, along with a full list of participants (disaggregated by gender and age).

-The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the website of MoENR, BFL and WWF, Bhutan Program.
+The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the website of MoAF and WWF, Bhutan Program.
 Hard copies of the ESMP should also be available at the PA Management Office and at the PCU Office.